HOW TO AVOID CONTRACTING THE CORONAVIRUS?

 - Wash your hands.
 Hands should be washed with soap under running water, hand disinfectants should be used if needed.

-- Avoid contact.
+- Requirement for dispersal.
+The requirement for dispersal mandates that indoors strangers must be kept at a reasonable distance for the purpose of containing the spread of the virus.
 Avoid contact with people, who are coughing or sneezing.
 If you stand too close to a person with symptoms of the disease, you may contract the disease yourself.

 - Avoid touching your eyes, nose and mouth.
 If you touch your eyes, nose or mouth with contaminated hands, it is possible that the virus will be transmitted to you as well.